 Weber's paramedic program initially, and traditionally, provided EMS education for fire and EMS agencies along the Wasatch Front.
 Prior to 2002, 90 percent of all students were agency sponsored in both time and pay.
 Agency students generally sought a paramedic certificate.
 Since that time, fiscal crunches in most EMS agencies and fire departments has led to a decrease in the number of agency students being sent or sponsored for paramedic training.

 By 2002, the WSU paramedic program liberally began accepting non-agency students, and by 2005, 80 percent of enrolled students were no longer agency sponsored.
 Many students are now pursuing an Associate of Applied Science Degree in Paramedic Studies, or applying credits towards a Bachelor's in Integrated Studies or Health Administration Science Degree.

 In 2003, the Dr. Ezekiel R. Dumke College of Health Professions received a $469,000 federal grant to provide rural distance education in the fields of paramedic, nursing, clinical lab science and respiratory therapy.
 Beginning in 2004, the EC&R department initiated a distance paramedic education program using interactive video streaming for didactic education and modification of delivery techniques in skill lab, clinical and field internship.
-The class meets Tuesday and Thursday evenings and has 3 one week "skills camps."
+The class meets Tuesday and Thursday evenings and has 8 Friday/Saturday "skills weekends."
 A majority of the paramedics currently serving the state of Wyoming were trained in this venue.

 This endeavor has produced over 100 certificate-trained paramedics, eligible to take the Utah Bureau of EMS certification and the National Registry examination.
 The distance education offering for rural Utah and the other states mirrors both the curriculum and rigors of the on-campus day program in every manner.
 The program started its sixth class in August 2010 and is extremely popular.